oroinc/documentation/user_guide/activities/tasks/manage_tasks.rst

 To manage a specific task from the page of all tasks:

 1. Navigate to **Activities > Tasks** in the main menu.
 2. Click the |IcEllipsisH| **More Options** menu at the end of the corresponding task row and select one of the following actions:

     * |IcView| View
     * |IcEdit| Edit
     * |IcDelete| Delete

     .. image:: /user_guide/img/activities/AllTasksPageNew.png
+      :alt: From the page of all tasks

 From the Task Page
 ~~~~~~~~~~~~~~~~~~